 Make your own recycled draught excluders

-If making a cushion from scratch sounds tricky, why not try something easier?
 There are plenty of other ways to make a DIY draught excluder.
-You can even recycle old clothes to help save on your energy bills.
+You can even recycle old clothes.

 For a quick version, cut the leg off an old pair of jeans or the arm from an old jumper and turn them into draught excluders.
-Stuff them with filling and sew up the ends for a cheap way to cut out the cold.
+Stuff them with filling and sew up the ends.

 Got some old tights or socks?
-You could stuff these with filling for a simple and cheap way to banish the draughts.
+You could stuff these with filling.
 Just remember to add something to weigh them down and keep them in place.
 To do this, mix some dried peas or beans with the filler before sewing them up.

-Don’t fancy sewing?
-Remember you can always use iron-on fabric tape to save on stitching!
+Remember you can always use iron-on fabric tape rather than sewing.